abiraami279/heart_disease_predection/README.md

                                       Heart Disease Prediction

 Introduction:
    This project aims to develop a predictive model for heart disease using machine learning techniques.
 Heart disease is a significant health concern globally, and early detection plays a crucial role in improving patient outcomes.
-By leveraging machine learning algorithms, we can analyze patient data and predict the likelihood of heart disease, enabling proactive medical interventions.
+By leveraging machine learning algorithms, we can analyze patient data and predict the likelihood of heart disease, enabling proactive medical interventions.The project is build based on python and machine learning.

 Dataset:
    The dataset used for training and testing the predictive model is sourced from